Polygon (MATIC) wallet

 • Stand-alone networks

-Easy, fast, cheap, and flexible Polygon certainly appeals to the developer community.
+Easy, fast, cheap, and flexible Polygon appeals to the developer community.
 The Dapp's recent rapid growth in Polygon's ecosystem speaks volumes.
-For developers, using Polygon is almost a no-brainer for 3 main reasons:
+For developers, using Polygon is almost a no-brainer for three main reasons:

 1. Ethereum Compatibility

-Since Polygon uses an Ethereum Virtual Machine (EVM), it's fully Ethereum compatible.
-That means developers don't have to make more effort compared to simply deploying on Ethereum.
+Since Polygon uses an Ethereum Virtual Machine (EVM), it's entirely Ethereum compatible.
+That means developers can make less effort than simply deploying on Ethereum.

 2. Improved Transaction Times

-Polygon can drastically reduce wait times and high fees for the use of any dApp, making it more attractive to users.
+Polygon can drastically reduce wait times and high fees for using any dApp, making it more attractive to users.
 That facilitates mass adoption.

 3. Unrivaled Flexibility

 Polygon offers unrivaled flexibility among all Ethereum scaling solutions.
 That's because it has four layers, only two of which are mandatory, and it can connect to virtually any blockchain out there.
-Developers enjoy a degree of flexibility they don't have when using Ethereum alone.
+Developers enjoy the degree of flexibility they need to have when using Ethereum alone.

-Now you know that Polygon network technology offers genuine benefits to users and developers alike, let's take a look at its tokenomics and investability.
+Now that Polygon network technology offers genuine benefits to users and developers alike let's examine its tokenomics and whether MATIC is investable.

 Polygon's Current State

-Polygon is growing rapidly in terms of users, partnerships, investors, and technology.
+Polygon is overgrowing regarding users, partnerships, investors, and technology.
 They're announcing new memberships almost every month!
 Polygon is deploying its technology in every area possible, from partnering with DraftKings' NFT marketplace to creating new NFT games with GameOn.
 As of early 2022, over 3,000 dApps were live on Polygon PoS, making it one of the most outstanding players in the smart contract space.

 Polygon Network Future

 MATIC had a roadmap, but it ended in Q1 2020.
-Since then, the project doesn't have an official roadmap, especially after its name change in 2021.
+Since then, the project has not had an official roadmap, especially after its name change in 2021.
 That isn't unusual for crypto projects.
-That said, it's not like the team is leaving users in the dark, though.
-They run a very active Twitter account, and they have an official Telegram account just for announcements.
+It's not like the team is leaving users in the dark, though.
+They run a very active Twitter account and have an official Telegram account just for announcements.
 The detailed page about their technology is regularly updated with “coming soon” or “in development” projects.
-Given their track record and their war chest's size, it's likely Polygon won't fall short on new developments.
+Given their track record and war chest size, Polygon likely won't fall short on new developments.

 Novel next-generation chains are popping up everywhere, with projects like Polkadot, Cosmos, and Avalanche making disruptive waves.
 While they don't have exactly the same use cases, their purpose is the same.
 They want to provide developers and end-users with fast, cheap, and scalable blockchains that they can use as an underlying structure for dApps of any kind.